richardkorneisel/intro-to-python/readme.md

 ### Getting Python

 We will be using Anaconda to program in Python.
-[Install the 64-Bit Graphical Installer](https://www.anaconda.com/products/individual)
+[Download the 64-Bit Graphical Installer](https://www.anaconda.com/products/individual)

 <details>